About the compiler

 Garlands, Conkers & Mother-die: British & Irish Plant-lore, London: Continuum, 2010, essays on aspects of plant folklore, using previously published and recently collected material.

 Roy is an experienced lecturer on plant folklore, and is also available to lead walks on the uses and folklore of plants – you provide the weed patch or the hedgerow, he will do the rest.
-See the News and Events page for details of upcoming activities.
+As such events are considered to be important opportunities for collecting new material they are usually given free of charge in the Greater London area, and with only a charge to cover transport elsewhere.
+See the Events page for details of upcoming activities.

-Images: leading a plant-lore walk, Burgess Park, Southwark, London, August 2011, David Barrett; examining Koch’s gentian (Gentiana acaulis), North Downs Way between Box Hill and Merstham, Surrey, October 2011, Andrew Hay.
+Lower: examining Koch’s gentian (Gentiana acaulis), native to the Alps, North Downs Way between Box Hill and Merstham, Surrey, where it was planted in the 1960s and has since become naturalised, October 2011, © Andrew Hay.